nickknudsen/battleship-python/README.rst

 |PyPI latest| |PyPI Version| |PyPI License|  |CicleCI Status| |Coverage|

-This is a simple, but super cool Battleship game.
+This is a simple Framework of Battleship game.
 Lets Play!!!

 Installation